“[MGM] just won’t or can’t seem to grasp the idea I’m growing up,” – Judy Garland, 1941

 February 1, 1945: MGM’s own “Lion’s Roar” magazine featured this great Hirschfeld artwork for Meet Me In St. Louis.

 February 1, 1945: More ad for Meet Me In St. Louis which was still doing amazing box office!

 February 1, 1946: Hedda Hopper reported in her column that Judy was going to play the lead part of “Magnolia” in MGM’s remake of Show Boat, with Gene Kelly as her costar.
-Judy was considered for the part of “Julie” but by the time the film went into production Judy was not only having her troubles at the studio but she was also too big of a star to take a supporting role no matter how good.
+Judy was considered for the part of “Julie” but by the time the film went into production Judy was not only having her troubles at the studio, she was also too big of a star to take a supporting role no matter how good that role might be.
 Still, it would have been great to see and hear Judy perform “Can’t Help Lovin’ Dat Man” and “Bill.”